Curated OER

 Look At Those Leaves!

 Students observe and sort tree leaves.
-In this earth science activity, students observe the attributes of real leaves and measure leaves using Unifix cubes.
+For this earth science lesson, students observe the attributes of real leaves and measure leaves using Unifix cubes.

 Curated OER